-Entrepreneurs filed paperwork and paid fees to apply for 22 dispensary licenses, six cultivation licenses and three manufacturing licenses in Columbia, according to records from the Missouri Department of Health & Senior Services.
+Entrepreneurs filed paperwork and paid fees to apply for 22 dispensary licenses, seven cultivation licenses and three manufacturing licenses in Columbia, according to records from the Missouri Department of Health and Senior Services.

 The hopefuls looking to enter the marijuana market include businesses already involved in cannabis-related retail in the city, such as American Shaman and Grass Roots Smoke Shop, as well as newcomers to the industry.
 Fifteen of the applicants had Columbia mailing addresses.